godaddy/gasket/packages/gasket-redux/README.md

   - `enhancers` - (function[]) Any other redux store enhancers
   - `logging` - (boolean) set to true if you want to enable redux logger.
     (default: false)
-- `optionsFn` - (function) function that returns the Options object, receives `Request` object as arg.
+- `optionsFn` - (function) function that returns the options object.
 - `postCreate` - (function) Executed after the store is create the resulting store as the argument
 -